Signed in as:

 When one of the constituents withdraws, the formula is broken.

 Legion All Stars started 5 years ago.
 It has been ended by the Board of Directors and its Officers -the State Director and the two Vice Directors.
 Issues developed in the fall that have been accurately characterized as "interpersonal conflicts".
-Direct communications vanished between the parties.
-As many know from your own experiences, when conflict arises and communication vanishes , matters often escalate further.
-Anger and misunderstanding can become driving forces.
+Direct communications wre cut off from the Board and officers.
+Matters could easily have been handled with a pohone call or two.
+They could have been handled with a promise to meet later on.
+We may takle some blame on some issues.
+The Wall of Silence is all yours Mister Leader.
+Good rarely comes from such a negative place.

 Cease and Desist - Now

 In November 2024, the All Star group was sent a "Cease and Desist" demand letter.
 A subsequent letter was sent to all Legion post commanders intended to cutoff any Legion post support or funding.
-Such action may be unprecedented.
-These drastic actions specifically targeted the two founders of All Stars,
+Such action was drastic and may be unprecedented.
+These actions specifically targeted the two founders of All Stars and kills the All Star program.

-Did Anyone Consider the People and Parties That Lose Out?
+Did the Legion Baseball Authorities Consider the People and Parties That Lose Out?

-From the Heart - All Star Founders Bruce Barron and Mike Perry
+From All Star Founders Bruce Barron and Mike Perry

 We are passionate Legion Baseball people.
 One has 40 years in the program, is in the Minnesota Legion Basaeball Hall of Fame, and coached one of only four Minnesota National Championship teams.
 The other has 35 years with Legion baseball in leadership positions that include serving as the past Legion Baseball State Director.
-Both have worked and have delivered on developing teams, leagues and programs to create more opportunities for Legion players and families.
-We believed that Minnesota KLegion Baseball deserved fresh options with All Stars being the first try.
-Copaches and parents and players made us believers that we can build opportunities together that can supplement our community based programs.
-There is no doubt we are lousy politicians.
-We know we provoked members of the Baseball Board.
-We got angry and they got angry.
-Maybe there is victory for some in killing All Stars or maybe there is some satisfaction in banishing its founders.
-We accept blame and fault for our part.
-We issued an apology to the State Director.
-We agreed to meet and mend.
-We are not the owners of Legion Baseball.
-Fourteen people own the franchise.
+Both have worked and have delivered on developing Legion teams, leagues and programs to create more opportunities for Legion players and families.
+We believed that Minnesota Legion Baseball deserved fresh options with All Stars being the first try.

 Nebraska has been cited as one of the best organized and managed Legion Baseball programs in the country.
 It is not by accident.
 Features include professional management with an Assistant Adjutant employed to supervise all Legion sponsored activities to a volunteer board that is elected by area coaches with four year terms to open coaches meetings and a web portal to facilitate communications.
 Open collaboration has been critical to Nebraska success.